sassoftware/viya4-iac-k8s/docs/CONFIG-VARS.md

 ### Ansible ansible-vars.yaml File

-The following variables are used to describe the machine targets for the SAS Viya deployment.
+The following variables are used to describe the machine targets for the SAS Viya platform deployment.

 | Name | Description | Type | Default | Notes |
 | :--- | ---: | ---: | ---: | ---: |